parthjain99/Auto_Jobs/README.md

 *To get started, follow these steps:*

 1. *Make sure you have Python 3 installed on your system.*
+2. make sure to create a .env file like in .env.example and add the API keys
-2. *Install the project dependencies:*
+3. *Install the project dependencies:*

    - *Run the command: ```make install```*
-3. *Set up the configuration file:*
+4. *Set up the configuration file:*

    - *Configure the necessary settings in the `config.py` file. **IMPORTANT***
    - Also update the information in assets/cover_letter.docx

-4. *Run the setup script:*
+5. *Run the setup script:*

    - *Run the command: `make setup`* *Dont skip step 4*
-5. *Place the desired resume templates in the templates directory:*
+6. *Place the desired resume templates in the templates directory:*

    - *For each role type  you have added in the config file, add a resume in both docx and pdf formats.* find them in templates
-6. *To generate a cover letter and create a folder for a specific role and company, run the following command:*
+7. *To generate a cover letter and create a folder for a specific role and company, run the following command:*

    - *Run the command: `make run r="<role abreviation>" c="<Company name>"`*
    - *It will ask for the job description; provide that and then press `Ctrl + D.`*